bossanova808/CommerceAusPostLookup/README.md

 Craft Commerce plugin for Australia Post API lookup of suburbs or postcodes

-Makes it easier to set up a field that the user can fill in with either there postcode or suburb details and get back verified data from Australia Post.
+Makes it easier to set up a field that the user can fill in with either their postcode or suburb details and get back verified data from Australia Post.

 ## Requirements & Important Notes!